ABD-AZE/SuperscalarProcessor-CSC-201/README.md

 16 bit instruction => IR size =16 bits. <br>
 No. of instructions = 16. <br>
 No. of Registers = 8.<br>
+The eighth register is the Flag Register (r7).
+1-->equal
+2-->greater than
 memory size = 32 words<br>
 pc size = 16 bit<br>
 So, size of opcode = 4 bits.<br>